AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-resolved-asset.md

 ---

 # Resolved Asset
 The resolved asset describes the consumption-oriented aspects of an OCS resource rather than describing how the resource is configured.
-The resolved asset corresponds to its metadata and referenced stream which define how the data is interpreted (that is, SdsTypeCode, InterpolationMode, and UOM).
+The resolved asset corresponds to its metadata and referenced stream which define how the data is interpreted (that is, SdsTypeCode, InterpolationMode, and Uom).

 ## `Get Resolved Asset`